Lufu-Toto

-Lufu-Toto, formerly known as Cattier after Félicien Cattier, is a locality in the province of Bas-Congo in the Democratic Republic of the Congo.
+Lufu-Toto, formerly known as Cattier after Félicien Cattier, is a locality in the Democratic Republic of the Congo.
+It is part of the Mbanza-Ngungu territory, in the province of Kongo Central.
+It is located approximately 260 km from the port of Matadi.

 It is a secondary station on the Matadi-Kinshasa railway line, housing the depots of the Office National des Transports (ONATRA).

-The locality is also known as the birthplace of the musician Ray Lema.
+Soybeans are grown in Lufu-Toto.

+The musician Ray Lema was born in Lufu-Toto while his mother was traveling through the town by train.